nfmoore/messenger-app-amplify/README.md

 ### Installation

 1. Clone the repository
 2. Install the dependencies with your favorite Javscript package manager.
-For example, `npm install`
+For example, `pnpm install`
-3. Run `npx ampx sandbox` to spin up a sandbox cloud backend
+3. Run `pnpm sandbox` to spin up a sandbox cloud backend
-4. Run `npm run dev` to start up the Next.js React app locally.
+4. Run `pnpm dev` to start up the Next.js React app locally.

 ## AWS Amplify Hosting